-If we are worried about sexual abuse we gain advice from Stop abuse together (campaign.gov.uk)
+We are aware of and promote the Stop abuse together (campaign.gov.uk)

 Neglect: neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: